Sleep Apnea Treatment

 If left untreated, obstructive sleep apnea can increase a person’s risk for high blood pressure, stroke, heart attack, obesity, and diabetes.
 It can also increase the risk, or worsen the effects, of heart failure.
 Sleep apnea can make the likelihood of irregular heartbeats (arrhythmia) more likely, and can increase a person’s risk for motor vehicle and workplace accidents.

-If you suspect that you are suffering from OSA, Dr. Geist, Willis, or Fowlkes will assess your condition.
+If you suspect that you are suffering from OSA, Dr. Geist, Fowlkes, or Gregory will assess your condition.
 The first step is to take a detailed health history, as well as gather information on your sleeping patterns.
 Your doctor will often use a special type of x-ray to determine the level of your obstruction.
 Additionally, your doctor may recommend an overnight sleep study.

 Once OSA has been diagnosed, there are several treatment options.
 The two most conservative treatment methods include an oral appliance, which is worn at night during sleep, or a nasal continuous positive airway pressure (CPAP) machine, which delivers pressurized oxygen through a mask to open up the airway during sleep.

 Effective sleep apnea treatment can lower the patient's risk of high blood pressure, stroke, heart attack, obesity, heart disease, and diabetes.